-Certain comparative figures for 2019 have been reclassified to conform to the current year presentation of the Group financial statements.
+Certain comparative figures have been restated to conform to the current year presentation of the Group financial statements.

 2.3 Subsidiaries and non-controlling interests

 A subsidiary is an entity controlled by the Group.
 The Group controls an entity when it is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 When assessing whether the Group has power, only substantive rights (held by the Group and other parties) are considered.